 - DO make sure you are prepared to follow through.
 Sleep training can require a lot of commitment and you have to be ready to go down that road!

 - DO find a support system to help you through.
 Make sure your spouse or partner is on board (that’s key to some families’ sleep training success, as you both should respond to your baby in the same way in order for sleep training to be most effective).
-If your spouse isn’t supportive, ask a friend or other family member you can turn to.
+If your a single parent, or your spouse isn’t available/supportive, ask a friend or other family member you can turn to.
 And, of course, you can always turn to our team of expert consultants for compassionate support and a sympathetic ear, as well as expert advice in how to make sure sleep training goes as smoothly (and as quickly) as possible.

 - DO make a plan ahead of time.
 A plan is critical to sleep training success in many cases.
 You need to decide ahead of time how you’re going to handle your baby’s crying, and what your overall timeline for sleep training looks like.
 Need help with a sleep plan and confused where to start?
 Consider having one made for you!